 Idaho suspected shooter and escaped inmate both in custody after manhunt, officials say

-An escaped inmate and his alleged accomplice were arrested in Twin Falls, Idaho, on Thursday afternoon after a massive manhunt.
+An escaped inmate and his alleged accomplice, both members of a white supremacist gang, were arrested in Twin Falls, Idaho, on Thursday afternoon after a massive manhunt.

 Inmate Skylar Meade escaped from a medical center in Boise early Wednesday morning after Nicholas Umphenour allegedly opened fire on corrections officers who were taking Meade back to prison.